Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 +++

-With the data visualized in this way, we’re now able to ask an interesting question: What structure do you notice in the two spike trains [(figure)](#fig:8.2b)?
+With the data visualized in this way, we’re now able to ask an interesting question: What structure do you notice in the two spike trains?
 At first glance, your answer might be “not much.”
 Spikes occur fairly regularly throughout the 5 s interval under both conditions.
 Perhaps a careful visual inspection suggests there are fewer spikes in the low-light than in the high-light condition.
 But the spike times themselves do not seem to be directly comparable between these conditions.
 Often, when we examine data from a stimulus response experiment, we expect to see regions where spiking activity increases or decreases as a function of a changing stimulus.
 In this case, the stimulus is the ambient light level, which remains constant over the entire experiment.
 How else can we analyze these data and identify differences in the spiking activity (if any) between the two conditions?

 +++